Dekuster03/CSN-232-Assignment-Reader-Writer-Problem/Readme.txt

   6.	notify() – This function notifies all the processes present in the queue that a read/write process is ended, and it can again try to access the database.
 This function notifies the processes in FCFS order.

  The basic idea in this solution to prevent starvation is to give chance to any possible waiting reader after a write operation is performed or give chance to any possible waiting writing process after a read is performed on the database with the help of readersTurn variable.
 In this way we can achieve alternation between reading and writing processes and hence starvation is prevented.

-                                                                                                                                                                                                         Name – Piyush Arya
-                                                                                                                                                                                                         Enrolment no. – 21114074
-                                                                                                                                                                                                         Branch, Batch – CSE, O3